JordanTBHTechnologies/The-Habbo-Imager/README.md

 Credits
 ---------------------
-Thanks to the team behind JordanTBH Technologies.
-And thanks to everyone else who's fixed or reported an issue!
+Thanks to the team behind JordanTBH Technologies with thanks to everyone else who's fixed or reported an issue!